smithphil88/the_lucky_roll_cafe/TESTING.md

 ## Browser Compatability

-I have tested my site on different browser to check for any compatability issues.
+I have tested my site on different browsers to check for any compatability issues.

 | Browser | Screenshot | Notes |
 | --- | --- | --- |